Helping to Care for Young Smiles

 If the chewing surfaces of the molars have deep or narrow pits, food and plaque can easily build up, even with regular brushing. - No previous fillings in molars:

-Sealants are only applied to teeth free of decay and fillings, so adults with intact chewing surfaces may benefit. - Increased decay risk:
+Sealants are only applied to teeth free of decay and fillings, so adults with intact chewing surfaces may be considered for sealants. - Increased decay risk:

 Adults undergoing orthodontic treatment, taking medications that reduce saliva, or experiencing dry mouth may be more prone to decay. - Difficulty maintaining oral hygiene:

-Back teeth can be harder to clean for adults with alignment issues or limited hand movement.
+Back teeth can be more difficult to clean for adults with alignment issues or limited hand mobility.

 Can you still get cavities under sealants?